You may have noticed a new star rating logo on some of your favourite grocery items in the supermarket. Wondering what it’s all about?

 Ingredients: Water, Ground Almonds (2.5%), Maltodextrin(Corn), Natural Vanilla Flavour, Mineral Salt(170), Vegetable Gums (418,415), Salt, Vegetable Emulsifier(322) (Sunflower).
 (Source: Shop.Coles.com.au).

-Again, using the parameters, this product is low in Saturated Fat (0.1g/100mL), Sugar (0.3g/100mL) and Sodium 45mg/100mL).
+This product is low in Saturated Fat (0.1g/100mL), Sugar (0.3g/100mL) and Sodium 45mg/100mL).
 It also contributes Calcium (70mg/100mL).
-However if you look closer at the ingredient listing, you will see that water is the first ingredient, and that almonds only make up 2.5% of the product.
-So although almonds are a nutritious food, Almond Milk is little more than almond flavoured water, with some additives thrown in.
+However, if you look closer at the ingredient listing, you will see that water is the first ingredient.
+In addition, almonds only make up 2.5% of the product.
+Although almonds are a nutritious food, Almond Milk is little more than almond flavoured water, with some additives thrown in.

 Reduced fat cow’s milk (5 stars) offers much more in the way of calcium (145mg/100mL) and protein (4g/100mL) compared to just 0.4g/100mL if you drink almond milk.
 Although there is only 1 star between these two “milk” products, there is a significant difference in what these products are offering in nutrition to your diet.